RagingRoosevelt/BackupMediaSyncer/README.md

 ## Backup Media Syncer
+### About
+This was created to solve a need in my personal media setup.
+I'll probably only update it if my needs change.

 ### Requirements
 This program has only been tested with python 3.x.
 It'll probably work with python 2.x with minior modifications.